New Mexico voter registration guide

 - not have been denied the right to vote by a court of law by reason of mental incapacity

-You can register to vote online if you have a New Mexico driver's license or state ID card.
-If not, you can still register to vote by mail or in person.
+- You can register to vote online if you have a New Mexico driver's license, driver's permit, or state-issued photo ID card.

 - Download and fill out the National Voter Registration Form.